 What is Quantitative Analysis?

 Quantitative analysis is the process of collecting and evaluating measurable and verifiable data such as revenues, market share, and wages in order to understand the behavior and performance of a business.
 In the past, business owners and company directors relied heavily on their experience and instinct when making decisions.
-However, with the era of data technology, quantitative analysis is now considered a better approach to making informed decisions.
+However, with data technology, quantitative analysis is now considered a better approach to making informed decisions.

 A quantitative analyst’s main task is to present a given hypothetical situation in terms of numerical values.
 Quantitative analysis helps in evaluating performance, assessing financial instruments, and making predictions.
 It encompasses three main techniques of measuring data: regression analysis, linear programming, and data mining.

 Quantitative Analysis Techniques

 1. Regression Analysis

 Regression analysis is a common technique that is not only employed by business owners but also by statisticians and economists.
 It involves using statistical equations to predict or estimate the impact of one variable on another.
-For instance, regression analysis can be used to determine how interest rates affect consumers’ behavior regarding asset investment.
+For instance, regression analysis can determine how interest rates affect consumers’ behavior regarding asset investment.
 One other core application of regression analysis is establishing the effect of education and work experience on employees’ annual earnings.

 In the business sector, owners can use regression analysis to determine the impact of advertising expenses on business profits.
-By using this approach, a business owner can establish whether there’s a positive or negative correlation between two variables.
+Using this approach, a business owner can establish a positive or negative correlation between two variables.